rust-lang/book/second-edition/nostarch/chapter13.md

 Let’s return to our workout generation app.
 In Listing 13-6, our code was still calling the expensive calculation closure more times than it needed to.
-One option to solve this issue is to save the result of the expensive closure in a variable for reuse and use the variable instead in each place we need the result instead of calling the closure again.
+One option to solve this issue is to save the result of the expensive closure in a variable for reuse and use the variable in each place we need the result, instead of calling the closure again.
 However, this method could result in a lot of repeated code.

 Fortunately, another solution is available to us.
 We can create a struct that will hold the closure and the resulting value of calling the closure.
-The struct will only execute the closure if we need the resulting value, and it will cache the resulting value so the rest of our code doesn’t have to be responsible for saving and reusing the result.
+The struct will execute the closure only if we need the resulting value, and it will cache the resulting value so the rest of our code doesn’t have to be responsible for saving and reusing the result.
 You may know this pattern as *memoization* or *lazy evaluation*.